• Skip to primary navigation

 It has a long, distinguished history of being popular in Europe, with its namesake hake coming out of the North Atlantic and Mediterranean waters.

-For those who are unfamiliar with it, Hake is a whitefish species with delicate yet sometimes firm flakes; It has a mild flavor profile with notes of sweetness that can be noticed upon tasting it.
+For those who are unfamiliar with it, Hake is a whitefish species with delicate yet sometimes firm flakes; It has a mild flavor with notes of sweetness that can be noticed upon tasting it.

 Knowing what to substitute this interesting ingredient for might be tricky - Thankfully, Hake makes an excellent substitute for salmon as it behaves similarly when cooked, just with a less intense flavor.